oracle-livelabs/apex/apex-professional-hol3/introduction.md

 In this workshop, you will:

-- Create an application using the tables and data you have installed.
+- Create database applications using existing tables and spreadsheets.

-- Create a Database application from a file.

-- Create an application from Spreadsheet.
+- Build dashboards, reports, and interactive pages to visualize and manage data.

+- Implement administration pages with secure access control for authorized users.

-- Configure Progressive Web Application.
+- Enable Progressive Web App (PWA) features for enhanced user experience.

+- Learn to restore applications using blueprints for easy customization and recovery.

+- Explore the structure and functionality of completed applications.

 *Note: This workshop assumes you are using Oracle APEX 24.2.*